ps-alex1001/Hexo-Career-AI-by-StochastIQ/README.md

 **Hexo applies that logic to your career.**

-You don't just have skills — you have a structure.
+It doesn't mean you lack skills — you just lack structure to hone those skills.
 Each project you build is a cell.
 Each cell connects.
 By the end you don't have a resume, you have a hive: something you built, something visible, something that proves you did the work.

-Hexo is a talent intelligence engine powered by **Gemini 2.0 Flash** that maps your real, evidenced capabilities against a target role — and shows you exactly which cells are missing and how to fill them.
+Hexo is a talent intelligence engine powered by **Gemini 3.0 Flash** that maps your real, evidenced capabilities against a target role — and shows you exactly which cells are missing and how to fill them.

 ---

 ## ✨ Features

 - **Evidence-First Scoring** — Claims without proof are penalized.
 A skill listed in your skills section is worth a fraction of one demonstrated in a real project with measurable outcomes.
-- **Multi-Source Analysis** — Ingests Resume PDFs (text layer + OCR fallback) and live GitHub profiles to verify technical capability, not just keywords.
+- **Multi-Source Analysis** — Imports Resume PDFs (text layer + OCR fallback) and live GitHub profiles to verify technical capability, not just keywords.
 - **Tiered Skill Taxonomy** — Requirements are classified as `Core` (disqualifying if missing), `Supporting`, or `Contextual`, each weighted accordingly.
 - **Deterministic Algorithm** — Gemini only extracts data.
-The final Match Percentage is computed by a rigid mathematical formula — no AI "niceness," no bias.
+The final Match Percentage is computed by a rigid mathematical formula based on carefully though algebra in order to maintain no bias.
 - **Transparent Radar Dashboard** — Every score includes the AI's underlying reasoning and benchmarked target expectations.
-- **Actionable Blueprints** — Three tiered portfolio project specs (Beginner → Advanced) generated specifically to close your identified gaps.
+- **Actionable Blueprints** — Three tiered portfolio project specs (Beginner → Intermediate → Advanced) generated specifically to close your identified gaps.

 ---